shbatm/MMM-Logging/README.md

 This is a module for the [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror/).

-This module extends the Node.js console logging capabilities of the MagicMirror² project through implementation of the [`tracer`](https://github.com/baryon/tracer) Node.js module, including adding timestamps and stack traces.
+This module extends the Node.js console logging capabilities of the MagicMirror² project through a modern built-in logger implementation, including adding timestamps and stack traces.

 By default, this module will intercept and format ALL `console` log messages from the MagicMirror instance once it is loaded.